traefik/traefik/docs/content/getting-started/faq.md

 From Traefik's point of view,
 every time a request cannot be matched with a router the correct response code is a `404 Not found`.

-A `503 Service Unavailable` response code would not be used in this situation because Traefik is not able to confirm that the lack of a matching router for a request is only temporary.
+In this situation, the response code is not a `503 Service Unavailable` because Traefik is not able to confirm that the lack of a matching router for a request is only temporary.
 Traefik's routing configuration is dynamic and aggregated from different providers, hence it's not possible to assume at any moment that a specific route should be handled or not.